Edward G. Ditch

 In about 1932, he married the former Mary Louise Samuel who was born in Repton, Kentucky, and was the daughter of George M. Samuel and Josephine “Josie” Smith.
 Louise was a registered nurse and assisted Edward in his practice.

-Service Time: Dr. Ditch was called to war and assigned to the 824th Tank Destroyer, serving as their physician.
-In a photo taken of the unit's officers in October of 1943, Dr. Ditch is shown at the rank of Captain.
+Service Time: Dr. Ditch was called to war and entered active service on July 23, 1942.
+He assigned to the 824th Tank Destroyer, serving as their physician.
+In a photo taken of the unit’s officers in October of 1943, Dr. Ditch is shown at the rank of Captain.

 The unit was reorganized as a towed gun battalion in May 1943, and shipped out from the New York port on October 14, 1944.
 They arrived at Marseilles, France, on the 29th and were deployed near Sarrebourg on November 27th.
 Fighting around Bitche and against Siegfried Line defenses in December, they battled the German Nordwind offensive in January, 1945.